derrickorama/post-install/README.md

 I have confirmed that this works on a fresh install of Ubuntu 13.10 (my OS of choice).

+## This assumes

+* You chose to download all updates during Ubuntu installation
+* You chose to install 3rd party software during Ubuntu installation

+# After running this

+You'll have to finish the Dropbox setup manually and then restart the machine.

 # What this does

 I have documented the gist of what this script does (it's not too complicated... yet).
 For a detailed explanation, look through the script yourself.